-101. The Respondent further recalls that World Bank Tribunal in de Merode has distinguished between "fundamental or essential and non-fundamental or non-essential conditions of employment" with fundamental conditions of employment not being open to change without the staff member's consent.
+- 95. The Respondent further recalls that the World Bank Administrative Tribunal in de Merode has distinguished between "fundamental or essential and non-fundamental or non-essential conditions of employment" with fundamental conditions of employment not being open to change without the staff member's consent.
 A fundamental condition is one that induces a person to enter the service of the Organization.
-The Respondent cites former United Nations Administrative Tribunal Judgement No 1253, concurring opinion of Judge Stern that a modification is allowed unless it would cause "grave consequences" for the staff member beyond "mere prejudice to his or her financial interests."
+The Respondent cites former United Nations Administrative Tribunal Judgment No 1253's concurring opinion of Judge Stern, that a modification is allowed unless it would cause "grave consequences" for the staff member beyond "mere prejudice to his or her financial interests." - 96.
+The Respondent submits that the determination of the post adjustment multiplier is a statutory element of employment.
+The Applicant has a general right to post adjustment under the terms of her employment, but she is not entitled to have the post adjustment multiplier set at any particular rate or to receive any particular amount of post adjustment.
+Further, she does not have an acquired right to the previous system of calculation or to the continuance of any particular methodology.104 - 97.
+The Respondent recalls that the Secretary-General has no authority to decide on the methodology to be followed by the ICSC and submits that the Tribunal does not have jurisdiction to review the methodology or the data used.
+The collection and

-102 UN Administrative Tribunal Judgment No. 19, Kaplan (1953).
+101 Former UN Administrative Tribunal Judgment No. 19, Kaplan (1953).

-103 UN Administrative Tribunal Judgment No. 370, Molinier et al. (1986), para.
+102 Former UN Administrative Tribunal Judgment No. 370, Molinier et al. (1986), para.
 XMI.

-104 World Bank Tribunal Decision No. 1, de Merode et al. (1981), para.
+103 World Bank Administrative Tribunal Decision No. 1, de Merode et al. (1981), para.
 42.